Cultural Family Tour to Peru

 Drive back to the hotel in Ollantaytambo.

-Take an early morning train out of Ollantaytambo station to Km 104.
+We take an early morning train out of Ollantaytambo station for the two-hour journey to Km 104.

-Disembark from the train and set off on a gentle climb, approximately 4 hours, until reaching the stunning Inca terraces of Wiñay Wayna.
+We disembark from the train and have time for breakfast before setting off on a gentle climb of approximately 4 hours to the stunning Inca terraces of Wiñay Wayna.

-Then, set off hiking a gentle trail for a further two hours.
+Then, we set off hiking a gentle trail for a further two hours.

 Upon reaching a final set of steps, pass through an Inca gateway known as the Sun Gate and the reward is the first amazing view over Machu Picchu.